Parker sees variety of roles in department

 The volunteer has worked as a volunteer firefighter -- and as a leader -- and witnessed how different decisions affect its operations.

-Parker served as White Rock Fire Department's assistant chief for four years, then served as interim chief for one year.
+Parker served as White Rock, Mo., Fire Department's assistant chief for four years, then served as interim chief for one year.

 During that time, he got a first-hand look at daily operations, taking care of personnel and getting tasks accomplished.